Blue diagonal lines

 Camp Buschweg

-View of the barracks in the Buschweg forced labor camp in Cologne-Flittard, Germany. © Bayer AG, Bayer Archive Leverkusen
+View of the barracks in the Buschweg forced labor camp in Cologne-Flittard, Germany.
+Presumably staged by I.G.
+Farben for propaganda purposes. © Bayer AG, Bayer Archive Leverkusen

 Forced Labor